antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 Here are some of my future plans on data wrangling with Raku:

-- Data acquisition functionalities
+- Data acquisition functionalities implementations.

-- Data acquisition conversational agent implementation
+- Data acquisition conversational agent implementation.

-    - I implemented such agent in WL, [AAv5].
+    - I implemented such an agent in WL, [AAv5].

     - It would be both nice and interesting to make a Raku implementation.

-- More extensive unit tests
+- More extensive unit tests.

-    - So far the unit tests are at bare minimum
+    - So far the unit tests are at bare minimum.

-- Performance improvements
+- Performance investigations and improvements.

     - At this point I have not considered how fast or slow are the Raku data wrangling functions.

     - Of course, that has to be investigated in sufficient detail.

 - Natural language commands translations for Object Relational Mapping system(s) like `Red`, [FCO1].

+- Convert Mathematica data wrangling unit tests into Raku tests.

+   - That applies to both the code generation from natural language commands tests and data wrangling operation tests.

 --------